 Non-surgical facial rejuvenation procedures are becoming increasingly popular among facial cosmetic patients.
 This is not surprising – the chance to reverse some signs of aging with a short procedure, involving almost no down time and a very easy recovery, is very appealing.
-Filler injections fit this description, and are among the most popular procedures performed at the Cincinnati Facial Plastic Surgery.
+Filler injections fit this description, and are among the most popular procedures performed at the Donath Facial Plastic Surgery.
 Below, you will find a complete introduction to the facial fillers we use.

 How Fillers Work

 As we age, there are two general processes that contribute to changes in appearance.
 First, soft tissue is lost, so the youthful character of skin gradually disappears.
 Second, skin becomes looser and less elastic, leading to sagging and wrinkle formation.
 Fillers work by reducing both of these trends.
 Like the name implies, fillers simply “fill” areas of soft tissue to stretch the overlying skin, flatten wrinkles, and create a full, youthful contour.

 At our clinic, we use a full range of products to give our patients the best results.
 These fillers differ in their components, texture, and duration of effect.
 A summary of our available fillers is below.

 - Restylane: made of hyaluronic acid; has a very soft, granular texture so is very effective in the lips and below the lower eyelids; lasts up to eight months.

 - Juvederm: made of hyaluronic acid; has a soft and smooth texture which is effective in the lips, and can be used as an all-purpose filler; lasts up to one year.